aashpis/scala-projects/README.md

 Unit type = "void" type, no meaningful value, Need to return something though, so Unit type is like a placeholder when there isn't any.

-  // Point #1: in Scala we usually operate with IMMUTABLE values/objects
+Point #1: in Scala we usually operate with IMMUTABLE values/objects
-  // Any modification to an object must return ANOTHER object /*
+- Any modification to an object must return ANOTHER object: `val reversedList = aList.reverse // returns a NEW list`
-    Benefits:
+- Benefits:
-    1) works miracles in multithreaded/distributed env
+  * works miracles in multithreaded/distributed env
-    2) helps making sense of the code ("reasoning about") */ val reversedList = aList.reverse // returns a NEW list
+  * helps making sense of the code ("reasoning about")

-  // Point #2: Scala is closest to the OO ideal
+Point #2: Scala is closest to the OO ideal